COLLECTORS INFORMATION

 FOR WOODEN TELEPHONES

 Many of the early GPO telephones were wooden.
 In fact, nearly all the wall phones were wood - but be careful because many of the early GPO phones were inherited or made from old National Telephone Company telephones.
-These you will have to speak to an expert about these and they will not be mentioned here.
+You will have to speak to an expert about these and they will not be mentioned here.

 This page will deal with the later wooden wall sets, many of which were made from old recovered bellsets in the GPO repair factories.
 All metal work on any GPO telephone would be painted black, even if the metal was brass.